Prdsilva80/nlw-copa/README.md

 - Configurar a aparencia do VScode
 - Trabalhar com as informações do Figma
-- Compreender melhor a melhor as animações no CSS
+- Compreender melhor as animações no CSS
 - Como refatorar as informações no JavaScript

 # 📧 Contato